unbit/vpn-ws/README.md

 Status/TODO/Working on
 ======================

-Currently only Linux has full-features support
+Linux server has full support

-FreeBSD and OSX can be used in switch mode

-Currently only UNIX sockets are supported for the server

-The tuntap device on the server is still not implemented
+Linux client does not support SSL

+OSX server has full support
+OSX client has full support

+FreeBSD server has full support
+FreeBSD client has no ssl support

+Windows server has no support
-There is still no support for windows
+Windows client has no ssl support